jacrobin/jacrobin.github.io/content/posts/osint-challenge.md

 ![a](/images/osint-chal/aj-metal-structure.png#center)
 ![a](/images/osint-chal/all-three.png#center)

 Okay cool we another match.
 But is there anything else?
-Maybe the trees down the street show up in [another video](https://twitter.com/i/status/1755310845368897622)somewhere?
+Maybe the trees down the street show up in [another video](https://twitter.com/i/status/1755310845368897622) somewhere?

 ![a](/images/osint-chal/tree-crop.png#center)